DaiseyCode/lmwrapper/README.md

 ) # The batch is submitted here

 for ex, pred in zip(data, predictions):  # Will wait for the batch to complete
-    print(f"Input: {ex}.
-Output: {pred.completion_text}")
+    print(f"Country: {ex} --- Capital: {pred.completion_text}")
+    if ex == "France": assert pred.completion_text == "Paris"
+    # ...
 ```

 The above code could technically take up to 24hrs to complete.
 However,
-OpenAI seems to complete these quicker (for example, five prompts in a ~1 minute or less).
+OpenAI seems to complete these quicker (for example, these three prompts in ~1 minute or less).
 In a large batch, you don't have to keep the process running for hours.
-Thanks to the `lmwrapper` cache it will automatically load or pick back up waiting on the
+Thanks to `lmwrapper` cacheing it will automatically load or pick back up waiting on the
 existing batch.

 The `lmwrapper` cache lets you also intermix cached and uncached examples.